Jeremiah McCray: Arrest and confessions

-The next morning, Griffin's 14-year-old Jimmy found his mother's body and immediately notified the police.
+The next morning, Griffin's 14-year-old son Jimmy found his mother's body and immediately notified the police.
 After interviewing several witnesses, the people residing in the same house as McCray said that he had apparently gone somewhere on the night of the murder, and when he returned, he had a new pair of pants similar to the one stolen from the Griffin household.
 Due to this, both he and Reager were arrested and charged with the crime, with the former being brought for interrogation at the police barracks in Richmond.

-During this interrogation, McCray shocked investigators by suddenly admitting to four other murders, including the Stevens murder which he had previously been cleared of.
+During this interrogation, McCray shocked investigators by suddenly admitting to four other murders, including the Stevens murder of which he had previously been cleared.
 While he did not provide an abundant amount of detail and refused to name the accomplices in the earlier slayings, the police eventually managed to connect him with the respective murders.
 Due to his modus operandi, McCray was investigated for possible additional crimes committed around the Atlanta area from 1955 to 1957, but no further accusations were leveled against him due to lack of evidence.